StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

     sudo ./install-skfs.sh
     ```

     The installation script will create a _strongkey_ user account with the home directory of _/usr/local/strongkey_.
-All software required for the StrongKey FIDO Server will be deployed to the _/usr/local/strongkey_ directory and be run by the _strongkey_ user.
+All software required for the StrongKey FIDO2 Server will be deployed to the _/usr/local/strongkey_ directory and be run by the _strongkey_ user.
 The default password for the _strongkey_ user is _ShaZam123_.

-    **NOTE: The policy for the StrongKey FIDO Server is a generic policy with default settings.**
+    **NOTE: The policy for the StrongKey FIDO2 Server is a generic policy with default settings.**

-9. Using the following command, **confirm your FIDO Server is running**.
+9. Using the following command, **confirm your FIDO2 Server is running**.
 You should get the API _Web Application Definition Language (WADL)_ file back in response.

     ```sh
     curl -k https://localhost:8181/api/application.wadl